-Shortly after hiker midnight (9 pm) last night, some heavy rain, and thunder and lightning finally rolled in, and it was quite the show.
+Shortly after hiker midnight (9 pm) last night, some heavy rain, thunder, and lightning rolled in, and it was quite the show.
 The storm must have been quite close, since many of the thunderclaps managed to noticeably shake the shelter.
 So, it was a very interesting first night out on the Long Trail.
 (I imagine the hikers who tented had an even more interesting night than I did.)

 The thunder and lightning made a brief resurgence around 2 am, and then all was quiet until morning, when some heavy rain blew through for about half an hour sometime between 6 and 7 am.
 The weather forecast is apparently for a cooler day than yesterday, though it certainly seems that it will be quite humid, and also, quite muddy.